mattblackwell/Gov-50/chapter1.md

 ---
-  title: "Week 0"
+  title: "Introduction 1"
-  description: "Beginning R"
+  description: "An introduction to R"
 ---

 ## R as a calculator